dcjwu/typographyPOC-react/README.md

 #### Context:
-__January 2022.__ Development of POC for typography business online store.
-Additionaly, per client's request it has a service to handle file uploads [here](https://github.com/dcjwu/typographyPOC-express).
+__January 2022.__ Development of POC for typography business.
+Additionally, per the client's request, it has a service to handle file uploads [here](https://github.com/dcjwu/typographyPOC-express).

 #### Description:
 - Authentication through Firebase